-- The Botley Flyer bus service, which now operates five days a week, will continue to provide accessible free transport to the city centre. - 24/7 security marshals are in place to patrol the pedestrian tunnel near to the closure, offering support to those who need it and to keep those using the tunnel safe.

-- CCTV, lighting, signage and surfacing in the tunnel have been improved.
+- We provide free, accessible transport to the city centre.
+The Botley Flyer bus service, now operates seven days a week, week with increased services Monday to Saturday. - Assisted GWR travel cabin now operational to support access to the station via the west side. - Relocation of disabled parking bays from Beckett St car park to short stay car park, closer to the station. - 24/7 security marshals are in place to patrol the pedestrian tunnel near to the closure, offering support to those who need it and to keep those using the tunnel safe. - CCTV, lighting, signage and surfacing in the tunnel have been improved.
 New lighting and CCTV have been provided for the temporary alleyway along Becket Street from Frideswide Square. - Additional drop-off disabled bays have been provided on the western side of the station and a new travel assist point has been introduced for people with reduced mobility which will take them from the cabin to the station platform. - A new audio guide map, developed with OxTalk and MyVision, has been introduced to help people navigate the road closure. - Banners and posters at Oxford station and the surrounding area are displayed to remind people that local businesses remain open.
-Promotional videos for businesses in the area will be produced and shared on Network Rail and Oxfordshire Connect social media channels. - A bi-monthly roundtable will continue to take place chaired by the Federation of Small Businesses to provide updates to businesses on the project, take feedback from affected businesses and identify ways to further mitigate the impact of the work. - Changes to traffic management have been made to reduce the impact of congestion. - Weekly updates on the work will continue to be provided via digital newsletter and Oxfordshire Connect Facebook page.
+Promotional videos for businesses in the area will be produced and shared on Network Rail and Oxfordshire Connect social media channels. - A monthly roundtable takes place, to provide updates to businesses on the project, take feedback from affected businesses and identify ways to further mitigate the impact of the work.

+- Changes to traffic management have been made to reduce the impact of congestion. - Weekly updates on the work continue to be provided via digital newsletter and Oxfordshire Connect Facebook page.
 In addition, regular public drop-in sessions take place at a local venue.